DougManuel/ds-presentation/README.md

 # Explantion of how we marked the quiz

 Have suggestions or thoughts?
-Send your comments through [issues](https://github.com/DougManuel/ds-presentation/issues)
+Send your comments through [issues](https://github.com/DougManuel/ds-presentation/issues).
+Source code for this webpost [here](https://github.com/DougManuel/ds-presentation/tree/gh-pages).

-Additional resources (see reference list below):
+Additional resources below.

 - The quiz supports several related [presentations](https://github.com/DougManuel/ds-presentation/) on data science.
 Each branch represents a presentation for a specific audience.
 - Our *[bllflow](https://bllflow.projectbiglife.ca)* R package for efficient, transparent data prepartion and reporting.